ionic-team/capacitor/site/docs-md/guides/cicd.md

 <strong>Channel Name:</strong> [Enter desired channel name or “Master”]

 <strong>Update Method:</strong> [Select “auto”, “background”, or “none.”]
-The "background" method is recommended.
-If an update is available, it will be downloaded and installed in the background while the user is using the older version.
-The next time they launch the app, the new version will be loaded.
+The "background" method downloads and installs each Deploy update in the background while the user is using the previous version.
+The next time they launch the app, the new version is loaded.
+The "auto" method downloads any available updates and loads them immediately.
+This delays the launch of the app, so the "background" method is typically recommended.
+For ease of demoing Deploy here though, we'll use the "auto" method.

 After answering these prompts, the Deploy plugin (`cordova-plugin-ionic`, named as such since it was created long before Capacitor) is successfully installed into your Ionic project and various variables are automatically configured in the native iOS/Android projects for you.